 Channel.
 Identifies the operating channel of the wireless port being used.
 The default channel is Auto.
-When Auto is selected, the router will find the best operating channel available.
+When Auto is selected, the router finds the best operating channel available.
 If you notice interference from nearby devices, you can select a different channel.
-Channels 1, 6, and 11 will not interfere with each other.
+Channels 1, 6, and 11 do not interfere with each other.

 Mode.
-Indicates the wireless communication mode: Up to 54Mbps, Up to 130Mbps (default), and Up to 300Mbps.
+Indicates the wireless communication mode: Up to 54 Mbps, Up to 217 Mbps (default), and Up to 1300 Mbps.